autonity/docs.autonity.org/concepts/protocol-assets/newton/index.md

 ## Total supply and newton inflation

 The total supply of Newton will be set to 100 million NTNs.
 40% of the total supply is set aside as an "inflation reserve" for [inflation rewards](/glossary/#inflation-rewards) released into circulation over the short-to-medium term.
 Inflation rewards are emitted in the form of newton inflation, i.e. newly minted newton supply, for bonded stake [participating](/glossary/#participation-rate) in securing the [Autonity network](/glossary/#autonity-network).
-The quantity of newton emissions declines (in average) over time and asymptotically approaches zero as the inflation reserve is fixed.
+The quantity of newton emissions declines (in average) over time and asymptotically approaches zero.

 Inflation emissions to stakers and validators are crucial for incentivizing network security, ensuring that those contributing to the Newton [participation rate](/glossary/#participation-rate) are adequately rewarded for securing the blockchain.
 Newton inflation subsidizes the cost and risk of staking during the early stages of the network when transactional activity is low and Auton [staking rewards](/glossary/#staking-rewards) earned from transaction fees alone may not incentivize a sufficiently high staking participation rate.
 Inflation rewards also help decentralize the network by encouraging a broader base of Newton [stakeholders](/glossary/#stakeholder) to stake their tokens, reducing the risk of centralization.
 Additionally, these rewards can provide a predictable economic model, attracting long-term investment and commitment from the community.